aws-samples/aws-modernization-with-harness/content/050_automated_canary/lab-setup/63_create_harness_environment.md

 ![Add Environment](/images/eks_environment.png)

 Click **Submit**.
-Once Created, select **Add Infrastructure Definition** to define an infrastructure definition for this environment.
-You can add multiple infrastructure definitiions but since the example is only using one, one will be all that is needed.
+Once created, select **Add Infrastructure Definition** to define an infrastructure definition for this environment.
+You can add multiple infrastructure definitions but since the example is only using one, one will be all that is needed.

 ![Add Infrastructure Definition](/images/eks_infra_def.png)